RAP Feedback Forum Rules and FAQ <- YOU MUST READ THIS BEFORE POSTING

 Player C reports Player B in Match Y for intentionally feeding.

 Player B gets banned, but we do not want to send a confirmation email to Player A that his ticket was successful.
 We do not want Player A to think (and possibly tell others) that the offense he reported for is now against the rules.
+Player C, however, will receive a successful email as his ticket was the one used for the decision.

 Q: Why can you not vote-kick another player?